gmickel/openehr-quest/README.md

 ## Try It Out!

 Ready to test your OpenEHR prowess?
-Head over to [GitHub Pages link] and start your quest!
+Head over to [OpenEHR Integration Quest](https://gmickel.github.io/openehr-quest/) and start your quest!

 ## Contribute